wcrowley342/tourdefancedata/README.md

 # tourdefancedata

-playing around with tour de france winner data set
+Put together a simple analysis and some graphs with a Tour de France rider data set (found via www.data-is-plural.com/)